 Changes to your appetite can be caused by many things, including:

-- diseases, including heart disease, liver disease and kidney disease
+- diseases, including heart disease, liver disease, kidney disease and COVID-19

 - lack of energy or motivation